-“The internet has revolutionised the way we shop and yet too often the way we plan for our town centres seems preserved in aspic.
-Planning needs to develop greater flexibility to adapt to changing trends and be sharp enough to offer our town centres greater protection,” said Betts.
+“The internet has revolutionised the way we shop, but all too often, the way we plan for our town centres appears to be frozen in time.”
+“Planning must become more adaptable to changing trends and sharp enough to provide greater protection to our town centres,” Betts said.

 “It is absolutely vital that planning decisions are made in line with the wishes of local communities.”